Debugging the Smart Home

 "Hey Google, what cycle is my washer on?"

-4. Test your Action with Test Suite
+4. Test your integration with Test Suite

 Run Test Suite for smart home